 Performance – Although the A4s doesn’t clean in a systematic pattern or use mapping, due to the long battery life and the ‘V’ shaped brush it does very well at keeping even larger homes clean.
 It’s designed primarily for homes with hard flooring and thin carpets like many others and can occasionally have difficulty traversing large rugs, but still holds its own.

 Value – The ILIFE A4s is one of the cheapest robot vacuum cleaners on the market at just under £200, but it can help you to significantly reduce the number of times you need to bust out the old upright or canister vacuum.

 We rated the iLife A4S 8/10 you can read our entire review here.

-- Side brushes, a spiral blade and powerful suction ensure a thorough and concentrated clean.
-Powerful suction picks up dirt and dust easily, spiral blade brushes does efficiently cleaning on carpet, sides brushes gets dirt free even in the corner
+- Powerful suction picks up dirt and dust easily, spiral blade brush does efficiently cleaning on carpet, side brushes get dirt free even in the corner.

-- Powerful motor with MAX mode: maximizes the high suction power to ensure a floor always clean.
+- MAX mode: maximizes the high suction power, specially clean for larger solid waste, such as shattered nutshell.
 Adjusts to floor types - thin carpet, tile, hardwood, laminate & more.
-Specially clean for larger solid waste, such as shattered nutshell; Support 24 Months Warranty

 What are Robot Vacuum Cleaners?